CORRECTED-Have hired guns finally scuppered Somali pirates?

 When ships do come under attack, the first phone to ring is usually in a nondescript white bungalow in the gardens of the British Embassy in Dubai.

-The UK Maritime Trade Organisation (UKMTO) was set up shortly after the Sept.
-11, 2001, attacks to provide security advice to British shipping in the area.
+The UK Marine Transport Operation (UKMTO) was set up shortly after the Sept.
+11, 2001 attacks to provide security advice to British shipping in the area.
 As pirate attacks soared in the second half of the last decade, it found itself coordinating international shipping across much of the Indian Ocean.

 Most vessels passing through the area - container ships, tankers, cruise liners and dhows - now register daily with UKMTO.
 If they believe they are in danger, they will contact the British team to request military support.